Capitalizing on Clarity: Should Southern Be Capitalized?

 • I’m looking for a southern-style restaurant.

-• The south of the United States is known for its vibrant music genres, such as blues, jazz, and country.
+• The southern part of the United States is known for its vibrant music genres, such as blues, jazz, and country.

 • She enjoyed the warm and humid climate of the southern states during her summer vacation.